proofcert/fpccheck/README.md

 How to know if you've broken something?
 Bedwyr support for debugging and unit testing is rudimentary, so things can get interesting.
 The file `debug.thm` implements the conventional debugging predicates and (generous) traces can be obtained uncommenting lines ended with the `%DEBUG` marker in `.thm` files.
+To toggle tracing, `debug.pl` can be used (this script rewrites files, play with it with the usual care).

 The current best shot at a test battery is the collection of harness files and Abella sessions available in the `examples` folder.
 These can be thought of (and run as) integration tests for the system.
+To run the whole test battery, use `test.pl`.